daverosoff/c490-website/content/posts/RyanBarnard.md

 I learned how to effectively use git version control system to collaborate on projects and share them on github.
 In fact, I have already created a couple repositories that are posted on [my github page](https://github.com/RMBarnard).
-I am quite excited to now have the knowledge to use git as it opens up the opportunity for me to find open-source projects of interest to me and contribute to them.
+During the time we spent on version control, we went over what a typical workflow might look like as a developer.
+You sit at your computer, pull any changes that may have been made since the last time you worked, checkout your topic branch and begin working and making commits as you go.
+We then went over the pull request request process and learned how we can contribute the changes we made on our own fork and branch into a shared project.

-## Visual Studio
+## Visual Studio Code

 Having already been a Visual Studio Code user for a while, I was already quite familiar with much of the material we covered in class.
-I did, however, learn many new keyboard shortcuts to increase my efficiency by decreasing how much I need to use my mouse.
+I did, however, learn many new keyboard shortcuts to increase my efficiency by decreasing how much I need to use my mouse and I learned how to properly configure my launch.json file to support debuggers for various languages that I can now activate with keyboard shortcuts.
-I also learned how to write my own snippets so that I can have snippets in the exact styling that I like to code with.
+I also learned how to write my own snippets so that I can have snippets configured exactly the way I like.